 The museum was founded by Jakub Dvorsky and Adriana Patkova, with help from Grampus heritage.
 The couple are committed to using their knowledge of heritage, enterprise and practical skills to regenerate the village and celebrate rural, Slovakian culture.

-The museum comprises of three renovated farm houses and other structures that demonstrate traditional construction techniques.
-They use the site to teach visitors building skills, local crafts and use artefacts, including Lisov’s unique cave houses, to explain the area’s history.
+The museum comprises of three renovated farm houses and other structures that reflect traditional construction techniques.
+They use the museum site to teach visitors building skills, local crafts and use artefacts, including Lisov’s unique cave houses, to explain the area’s history.

 The population of Lisov declined from over a thousand residents in the 19th century, to a few hundred today.
 This decline was fuelled in the mid-twentieth century by communism's re-organisation of farming practices.